What are Those Awful, Moldy Smells in My Front-Loading Washer?

 What is the fuss about?
 Everything looks perfectly okay to me – but I smell something dreadful!

 Those spiffy front loading high-efficiency washers are cooler than the other side of your pillow!
 These machines are a great addition to your wash room, giving you a lot of options, save on water usage, energy, and do a great job of cleaning clothes as well.
 Uh-Oh.
 There are some issues with these wonderful washers that may cause you some grief.
 Your laundry may collect moldy, mildew odors which are transferred to clothing.
 Alas.How does this happen?
 Read on.

 Because of the low water level, grime, dirt and even skin flakes along with detergents and water softeners do not always fully drain from your front loading machine.
 Another disconcerting feature is that residue builds up from using a cold water cycle.
-Over time, these residues get moldy, and everything you wash takes on that same musty smell.
+Over time, these residues get a moldy odor, and everything you wash takes on that same musty smell.

 This Issue is Treatable with Nok-Out.
 Here’s How:

 - Clean your washing machine.
 Clean by spraying the interior tub with a fine spray of Nok-Out.
 Let it drip, or run down the sides of the tub.
 Wipe with a clean cloth.
 Repeat, paying attention to the door seals.
 More bout this below.

 - Leave washer door and dispenser open.
 Often a manufacturer will ask you to leave the washer door and the dispenser drawer open between uses.
 Mold loves moisture, and as noted above, wherever you notice humidity between washings.

 - Rotate the machine drum.
 You can also rotate the machine drum regularly to capture any left-over items, or pieces of plastic, etc. Who knows what else is lurking in the laundry?